Global freedoms have hit a ‘dismal’ record low, with pandemic restrictions making things worse, report says

 The United States, which received a “flawed democracy” classification, fell one spot to number 26 “as political and cultural divisions have become more entrenched.”
 However, the report also noted that Americans had become much more engaged in politics in recent years, and “a series of high-impact events in 2020—including a politicised pandemic and a presidential election that the two main political parties framed in existential terms—boosted political engagement and participation.”

-Of all the countries, 21 were classified as “full democracies” while 53 went into the “flawed democracies” category.
+Of all the countries, 21 were classified as “full democracies,” while 53 went into the “flawed democracies” category.
 At the top of the list were Norway, New Zealand and Finland.
-At the very bottom were Afghanistan, Myanmar and North Korea.
+At the very bottom were Afghanistan, Myanmar, and North Korea.

 Read more: